meddle0x53/reacto/README.md

 All the operations on called on this `Trackable` and its derivative `Trackable`s will be executed in the `new_thread` executor.
-This executor is a bit unuseful, it creates a new thread always.
+This executor creates a new thread always.

 The available executors are: